audio-captioning/dcase-2020-baseline/README.md

   3. `clotho_captions_development.csv`
   4. `clotho_captions_evaluation.csv`

 After downloading the files, you should place them in the `data` directory, in your root directory.

-### Getting the data from Zenodo

 ### Feature extraction

+Before starting the feature extraction, you have first to expand the `7z` files.
+There are many options on how to do this.
+We do not want to promote different software and/or packages, so you can just search on Google about how to expand `7zip` files at your operating system.

+After you expand the `7z` files, you should have two directories created.
+The first is ### and the second is ###.

 ### Data set-up for experiments